twolfson/twolfson.com/articles/design-for-developers.md

 # Area alignment
 As programmers, we like to automatically center things via the computer.
 However, this isn't always visually "correct".

-Sometimes there is a optical center/visual center/content center which isn't the actual left/right center (average).
-For example:
+Sometimes there is a optical/visual center which isn't the actual left/right center (average).
+For example, in the image below the left button has an average center whereas the right image is optically centered:

 [![Image of area alignment](/public/images/articles/design-for-developers/area-alignment.png)](https://medium.com/@erqiudao/the-play-button-is-not-optical-alignment-4cea11bda175)